TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/Index.rst

 This is a directory in which editors store files.
 Typically images, PDFs or video files appear in this directory and/or its subdirectories.

-Note this is only the default editor's file storage.
+Note that this is only the default editor's file storage.
 This directory is handled via the :ref:`FAL API <fal>` internally, there may be further storage locations configured outside of :file:`fileadmin/`, even pointing to different servers or using 3rd party digital asset management systems.

 .. note::
-    Note this directory is meant for editors!
-Integrators should *not* locate frontend website layout related files in here: Storing HTML templates, logos, Css and similar files used to build the website layout in here is considered bad practice.
+    This directory is meant for editors!
+Integrators should *not* locate frontend website layout related files in here: Storing HTML templates, logos, CSS and similar files used to build the website layout in here is considered bad practice.
 Integrators should locate and ship these files within a project specific extension.